shehreendheda/katacoda-scenarios/tagging/taggingk8s/step2.md

 ## Using inherited tags
 1. For the container map in the previous step, type **kube** in the **Group hosts by Tags** field.
 Three tag keys appear in the list (pictured below).

-2. View the `lostofpods.yaml`{{open}} file again.
+2. View the tags in `lotsofpods.yaml`{{open}} file again.
 As you can see, the `kube_*` tags were not assigned via the pod labels, but were inherited through the Kubernetes Integration.

 3. Select `kube_container_name` in the **Group hosts by Tags** list and hover over the `my-container` group. <p> How many containers are in this group?